AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Kimyōkai </br> (奇妙界, 'Weird World')

 The true home of many of the Yōkai, Kimyōkai can be seen as a surreal reflection of Utsushiyo.
 The name Kimyōkai comes from stories citizens of Sumiriku would tell about the creatures from another land; Yōkai do not have a specific name for their realm other than home.
-Kimyōkai overlaps and intersects with Utsushiyo the most of any other plane, and the two almost merge with each other at points of great nature, such as forests, mountains, and rivers.
-Both the environment and the civilization of Kimyōkai are a heightened parallel of the manifest world; many Yōkai stay within the mystical forests and spiralling rivers, but other Yōkai of all shapes and sizes gather in giant community buildings like bathhouses.
+Passages between Kimyōkai and Utsushiyo are typically shrouded and disorienting, and they are most often found at points of great nature, such as forests, mountains, and rivers.
+Both the environment and the civilization of Kimyōkai are a heightened, more mystical version of the manifest world; many Yōkai stay within the majestic forests and spiralling rivers, but other Yōkai of all shapes and sizes gather in giant community buildings like bathhouses.

 \column

 &nbsp;Most of the Yōkai who emerge from here are curious, mischievous tricksters, and frequently take on forms of beings found in nature, such as animals and trees.
 More recently it has been seen the influence the physical world is having on the beings of Kimyōkai, as Yōkai known as Tsukumogami, which take the form of crafted objects, have started being found crossing the gap between the realms.
-Some of the Sumiriku species, namely the four Obake, the Kappa, and the Akki, have one foot forever kept in the pool that is Kimyōkai.</p>
+Some of the Sumiriku species, namely the four Obake, the Kappa, and the Akki, have one foot forever kept in the pool that is Kimyōkai.

 ## Yomi (黄泉, 'Dying Land')

 The place for the dead, for spirits who have expended the time they had.
-The depths of this realm extend beneath Utsushiyo and Kimyōkai, as a macabre reflection of the worlds above.
-The God Yōzanagi-sama attempted to seal away the path to Yomi with a massive boulder, but the connection still seeps through at places associated with death, such as swamps, crypts, and graves.
+The depths of this realm extend beneath Utsushiyo and Kimyōkai, as a macabre, decaying version of the worlds above.
+The Myōjin Yōzanagi-sama attempted to seal away the path to Yomi with a massive boulder, but the connection still seeps through at places associated with death, such as swamps, crypts, and graves.
 People often avoid these places for fear that they might be dragged down to the depths of Yomi themselves, so they have been reclaimed by the moss and decay.
 The dead find their afterlife here a meditative purgatory, with no judgement taken on the actions of one's life, but travellers who find themselves here might consider Yomi as a place of disorienting horrors.
 A select few Yōkai are native to Yomi, and they are charged with preserving and protecting the realm, though some take it upon themselves to sneak away to Utsushiyo and bring fear to the living.
-The Goddess Inzanami-sama descended here from Kumonoue after she decided that her work was done.
+The Myōjin Inzanami-sama descended here from Kumonoue after she decided that her work was done.

-{{position:relative,top:60px,left:110px,margin-bottom:-30px,align:right
+{{position:relative,top:35px,left:100px,margin-bottom:-30px

 ##### A river in Yomi

 }}

-{{imageMaskEdge5,--offset:33%,--rotation:0
+{{imageMaskEdge5,--offset:34%,--rotation:0
   ![yomi](https://cdna.artstation.com/p/media_assets/images/images/000/304/018/large/Yomi_River_Scene.jpg?1539545470){position:aboslute,top:740px,left:-1px,width:101%}
 }}